 Probably none of these are going to make you a millionaire.
 If you’re really good, some of them might, but for the most part, these are gigs you can do in your spare time or on weekends to make a few extra bucks.
 Most of these you can do on your own schedule.
-And be realistic – when you’re a college students, a few extra bucks is a big deal.
+And be realistic – when you’re a college student, a few extra bucks is a big deal.
 The best side hustles for college students are here.

 Can’t find the right hustle here?
 Check out 50 More Smart Side Hustles for Students.

 - Uber/Lyft Driver: You have a car and a way with conversation?
 Lots of people need a ride to the airport, or home after a wild night at the club – just as long as you weren’t in the club too.